I once flew home from Hawaii with more than macadamia nuts and memories.

 “Short sleep was more important than any other factor in predicting subjects’ likelihood of catching [a] cold.
 It didn’t matter how old people were, their stress levels, their race, education or income.
 It didn’t matter if they were a smoker.”

 Travel presents more challenges to sound sleeping.
-So before you leave home, think about which aids you’d want in the worst-case scenario.
+So before you leave home, think about which aids you would want in the worst-case scenario.
 A sleeping mask to block light?
 A travel pillow to prevent a sore neck?
 Headphones and relaxing music?

 What’s the best way you’ve found to avoid getting sick while traveling?
-Share your ideas in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share your ideas by commenting below or on our Facebook page.